In this section

 Access to Higher Education (HE)

-Certificate in Foundation Studies/Access course in science - a minimum of 70% overall average and a minimum of 70% in each level 3 module.
+Pass science-based Access course with a minimum overall mark of 70% and a minimum of 70% in each level 3 module.

-GCSE pass in English Language and Maths at grade C or above (or equivalent).
-You must also hold a GCSE pass in Chemistry (grade C) or Double Award Science(grade CC) or above (or equivalent).
+GCSE pass in English Language and Maths at grade C (or grade 4) or above (or equivalent).
+You must also hold a GCSE pass in Chemistry (grade C/grade 4) or Double Award Science(grade CC) or above (or equivalent).

 Please note that for purposes of entry to this course the Level 2 Essential / Key Skill in Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.